 How to Remove an Executor from a Will

-To start the process of trying to remove an executor from your loved one’s will, you should contact an estate planning lawyer Allentown, PA can rely on.
+To start the process of trying to remove an executor, you should contact an estate planning lawyer Allentown; PA can rely on.
 Your estate lawyer will file for a court proceeding and will work on your behalf to try to show why the executor should be removed from their position.
-Removal procedures and laws vary between states so it is important to have an experienced law firm on your side.
-An estate planning lawyer Allentown, PA residents can count on from our team will work on your behalf to help gather evidence to try to remove the executor from your loved one’s estate.
-If you need help ensuring our loved one’s will is properly followed, call our team today at 215-790-1095.
+Removal procedures and laws vary between states, so it is important to have an experienced law firm on your side.
+An estate planning lawyer Allentown, PA residents can count on from our team will work on your behalf to help gather evidence to try to remove the executor.
+If you need help ensuring your loved one’s will is properly followed, call our team today at 484-224-3051.